aniket620/Weather_App/README.md

 The forecast threads are designed to issue alerts in case of rain, snow, or freezing temperatures (<2 degrees Fahrenheit) during any forecast period.
 Additionally, the program displays forecast and historical data from the database in a graphical format.

+You can watch a quick demo of the project right here https://www.youtube.com/watch?v=YxqEnoZ1Gtw